Bridging the gap between shop floor and ERP

 Minutes read

-Despite significant investments in ERP systems, many manufacturing companies continue to struggle to effectively manage their operations.
+Despite significant investments in ERP systems, many manufacturing companies still struggle to effectively manage their operations.

 The main reason?
-Lack of accurate real-time data from production.
+Missing, delayed, and inaccurate data from production.

 “Our ERP system is our backbone.
-The issue: We don't trust it.”
+The problem: We don’t trust it.”

 Does this sound familiar?